- 11 Childrens Museums So Well-Done, Parents Actually Enjoying Going to Them

 There are things here for toddlers to explore, but to get the most of your experience I would recommend for children four and up.
 Kids old enough to explore on their own a bit will especially like it as much as younger kids but in a different way.

-The Drury Inn St. Louis at Union Station offers all the extras that make this chain popular with families including an indoor pool and hot tub, free breakfast, afternoon popcorn and an evening happy hour with free drinks and appetizers.
+The Drury Inn St. Louis at Union Station offers all the extras that make this chain popular with families.
+Enjoy an indoor pool and hot tub, free breakfast, afternoon popcorn and an evening happy hour with free drinks and appetizers.
 It’s just a few blocks from the museum and close to other attractions.

 This inteactive space is one of the best things to do in Pittsburgh with younger kids.